 .Visible = False

-This denotes if you select any other cell than this given cell, drop down calendar won’t be visible.
+This denotes if you select any other cell than this given cell, the drop-down calendar won’t be visible.

 2. Drop Down Calendar for Multiple Columns

-If you want to use your drop down calendar for multiple columns, we can follow these steps.
-Remember, you have to insert multiple drop down calendars for doing this.
+If you want to use your drop-down calendar for multiple columns, we can follow these steps.
+Remember, you have to insert multiple drop-down calendars to do this.

 Steps

-- Place these drop down calendars to your desired position by dragging.
+- Place these drop-down calendars in your desired position by dragging them.

-- We would like to insert drop down calendar in column B and column D. Right-click on the drop down calendar and select View Code.
+- We would like to insert a drop-down calendar in column B and column D. Right-click on the drop-down calendar and select View Code.
 Now, copy the following code and paste it into that sheet.

 Private Sub Worksheet_SelectionChange(ByVal Target As Range)